TicketNetwork

 TicketNetwork is an online marketplace that provides an outlet for buyers and sellers of tickets to live entertainment events.
 The company was founded in 2002 by ticket broker Don Vaccaro and software developer Doug Kruse.
 It operates several retail sites and partners with large name brand travel and media companies.

-In 2015, TicketNetwork signed an exclusive agreement with ATBS to provide Private Label Websites to their Private Label Affiliates.

 Operations

 TicketNetwork operates under a model similar to eBay, where tickets are listed on the company's marketplace, but transactions are handled by the individual seller.
 Buyers are charged a service fee for tickets purchased, plus a delivery fee, depending on the method of delivery, location, and time until the event.
 Once the tickets are available, the seller ships them directly to the buyer.
 Sellers are able to list and manage tickets on the marketplace via the TicketNetwork Point of Sale software.

 Properties

 TicketNetwork operates several retail websites such as TicketNetwork.com and TicketLiquidator.com.
 It also sponsors an annual trade show called Ticket Summit, which attracts resellers and other ticket industry figures.
 Additionally, the company operates the Better Ticketing Association, a website containing information and resources for the ticket resale industry.
 TicketNetwork also sells the tickets uploaded to their marketplace with their Private Label Program which has created controversy.